Classic Bells > Soapy stuff > Water in soap

 Water Discount

 "Water discount" is the practice of using less water to make soap than the "full water" amount.
 You will hear soapers say, "I did a water discount of 10% for my last batch" or something like that.
-But if you do not know the "full water" basis from which the "water discount" is taken, this information is meaningless.
+But there is no generally accepted basis for "full water."

 When soapers ask for help, common complaints include the soap staying too soft for days after saponification, separating in the mold, weeping liquid, showing unsightly "glycerin rivers", overheating, cracking, and so on.
 Many are using "38% water as % of oils" to calculate their recipes, and this is one reason why these problems happen.
 These soapers would have fewer troubles if they would calculate the the water content based on the alkali weight.